Operation Mameluke Thrust: Operation

-On 19 May the 1st Battalion 7th Marines attacked west from Danang along the Song Vu Gia towards Thường Ðức, while the 3rd Battalion 26th Marines attacked into Happy Valley.
+On 19 May the 1st Battalion 7th Marines attacked west from Danang along the Vu Gia River towards Thường Ðức, while the 3rd Battalion 26th Marines attacked into Happy Valley.
 By the end of May both units had discovered PAVN base areas but had minimal contact.

 On 3 June the area of operations was expanded east into the "Arizona Territory" near the An Hoa Combat Base and the 1st Battalion, 26th Marines was added to the operation.

 At 07:30 on 7 June while moving south of the Liberty Bridge (15.856°N 108.192°E) Company B 1/26 Marine came under fire from a PAVN force dug in on a low hill, the battle continued for 9 hours until the PAVN retreated.
 Marine losses were 17 dead and 46 wounded while PAVN losses were 64 dead.

 On 9 June Company L 3/26 Marines discovered a recently abandoned 125 bed PAVN field hospital.
 On 11 June Company I 3/26 Marines discovered the headquarters of the PAVN 368B Rocket Regiment and large quantities of rockets and targeting equipment.

 On 13 June near the village of Ky Chau 1/26 Marines cornered a PAVN force against the Song Ky Lam and a Republic of Korea Marines force.
 The 9 hours long battle resulted in 3 Marines killed and 24 wounded while the PAVN lost 44 killed.
 That night Company B 1/26 Marines ambushed a retreating PAVN unit killing 13 for no Marine losses.

 On 14 June 3rd Battalion 5th Marines deployed from the An Hoa Combat Base into the Arizona Territory.
 As Company I advanced it was hit by PAVN mortar fire which killed most of the command, the Company Executive Officer 1LT Joseph Campbell though seriously wounded himself took command and arranged for defensive fire and medevac helicopters before dying of his wounds.

 On 15 June southeast of Hill 55 1/26 Marines located and overran a PAVN bunker system killing 84 PAVN for the loss of 7 Marines.

 The operation continued throughout June and July with minimal contact and it appeared that the PAVN had abandoned the area.
 On 28 July a Marine Stingray patrol spotted 4 PT-76 light tanks 3.5 km northwest of An Hoa Combat Base, artillery and airstrikes were called in and 4 secondary explosions were seen.
 An agent reported that 2 PT-76s had been destroyed but no wreckage was located.